Sums, Differences and Dilates: Open Questions

 \end{conj}

 We also ask whether the fractional dilate versions of the open questions from Section~\ref{S:Construction for (1,2)} are true.
-Since we know that many readers 1just jump straight to the open questions section to see if there will be anything interesting for them to work on, we write out these questions in full, noting that Theorem~\ref{T:fractionalsize} gives a useful way of computing $\norm{\alpha+\alpha}$ and $\norm{\alpha+2\cdot\alpha}$.
+For the reader's convenience, we write out these questions in full.
+Note that Theorem~\ref{T:fractionalsize} gives a useful way of computing $\norm{\alpha+\alpha}$ and $\norm{\alpha+2\cdot\alpha}$.

-\begin{qn} Suppose that $\alpha:\Z\to[0,1]$ is a function with finite sum.
+\begin{qn} Suppose that $\alpha:\Z\to[0,1]$ is a function with finite support.
 We write

 Are each of the following statements true for all such $\alpha$?

 \begin{enumerate} \item $\norm\alpha\norm{\alpha+2\cdot\alpha}\le\norm{\alpha+\alpha}^2$ \item $\norm{\alpha+2\cdot\alpha}\le\log_34\norm{\alpha+\alpha}$ \item $\norm{\alpha+2\cdot\alpha}\ge\norm{\alpha+\alpha}$ \end{enumerate} \end{qn}